 Philadelphia PA Living Will Attorney

-A Living Will is a document drafted by your estate planning attorney that sets forth your medical preferences upon incompetency.
+A Living Will is a document drafted by your estate planning attorney in Philadelphia that sets forth your medical preferences upon incompetency.
 A living will goes into effect when, for example, two doctors declare you are incompetent to manage your own medical affairs, unconscious and terminally ill, or brain dead.
 It sets out certain advanced directives and declares a healthcare surrogate to make decisions on your behalf.
 This is essential to your estate plan to ensure you receive only the medical care you desire – no more and no less.

 Advanced directives state your preferences for certain types of treatments.
 There is a misperception that living wills are only meant if you would like to “pull the plug” early.
 While many people will not desire to be kept alive on breathing and feeding tubes if unconscious and terminally ill, the advanced directives may provide instructions on whether or not to keep you alive as much as medically and financially possible.
 These advanced directives provide certainty of what your preferences would be when you cannot communicate them.